ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

 ## When to Use the C-Chain

-All the reasons for using a Subnet outlined above are very attractive to developers and might make it seems that every new project should look into launching a Subnet instead of using the C-Chain.
+All the reasons for using a Subnet outlined above are very attractive to developers and might make it seem that every new project should look into launching a Subnet instead of using the C-Chain.
 Of course, things are rarely that simple and without trade-offs.
 Here are some advantages of the C-Chain that you should take into account.

 ### We Want High Composability with C-Chain Assets